hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step7-resources.md

 <img align="right" src="./assets/git.png" width="150">

-You will define the pipeline.
 The pipeline is not just one file, rather it's a collection of modular and decoupled resource types that definitions the elements of your pipeline.
 When you define the top-level PipelineRun it references sub definitions to complete your request.

 ```
 Pipeline Run